talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         ManagementApi apiInstance = new ManagementApi(defaultClient);
         String loyaltyProgramId = "loyaltyProgramId_example"; // String | The identifier for the loyalty program.
         OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
 You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. try {
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. - This parameter does not affect the `currentTier` field in the CSV file,  which shows the customer's tier at the time of export. try {
             String result = apiInstance.exportLoyaltyBalances(loyaltyProgramId, endDate);
             System.out.println(result);